 David is a partner of international investment specialists Oldfield Partners.
-Apart from this work, he is chairman of New Model School Company, a provider of excellent but affordable independent education.
-He is a governor of Gresham’s School, a founding trustee of The National Volunteer Police Cadets, a trustee of National Crimebeat, the prison ministry lead for St. Nicholas Church, Chiswick and a member of the court of the Worshipful Company of Fishmongers.
+Apart from this work, he is chairman of New Model School Company, a provider of excellent but affordable independent education; he is a governor of Gresham’s School, a trustee of National Crimebeat, the prison ministry lead for St. Nicholas Church, Chiswick, a member of the Council of the High Sheriffs’ Association of England & Wales and a member of the court of the Worshipful Company of Fishmongers.
 He was High Sheriff of Greater London 2013-14.

 He lives in Chiswick with his wife and three children.
 Interests include gardens, walking, wine, food and the arts.